aoowangxu/SyudentSystem/README.md

 # SyudentSystem
-he student management system to realize the basic change add and check and various performance statistics.
+The student management system to realize the basic change add and check and various performance statistics.